| FLAG OF THE UNITED STATES. By the act entitled, "An act to establish

 should be adopted.
 8 T. R. 357 358.
 But in other cases, the words "vi et armis,"

+or " with force and arms," is sufficient.
+Id.
 3. - §2.
 The entry into the ground of another, without his consent, is

 breaking his close, for force is implied in every trespass quare clausum fregit.